 - 1 cup (150g) of chopped pecans

 - Toss plums with sugar and flour and set aside.

-- For crumble, mix all ingredients together with a fork until a wet crumble forms.
+- For crumble, mix all dry ingredients together with a fork until combined.

 - Bake for 25-30 mins until top is golden brown and juices begin to bubble.

 - Serve warm with a big scoop of vanilla ice cream.